-- (5) Parties may file a motion for an expedited decision. - (f) Standards for review of cooperative agreements. - - (1) In its review of an application for approval of a cooperative agreement submitted pursuant to this section, the authority may consider the proposed cooperative agreement and any supporting documents submitted by the applicant, any written comments submitted by any person and any written or oral comments submitted, or evidence presented, at any public hearing. - (2) The authority shall consult with the Attorney General of this state regarding his or her assessment of whether or not to approve the proposed cooperative agreement. - (3) The authority shall approve a proposed cooperative agreement and issue a certificate of approval if it determines, with the written concurrence of the Attorney General, that the benefits likely to result from the proposed cooperative agreement outweigh the disadvantages likely to result from a reduction in competition from the proposed cooperative agreement. - (4) In evaluating the potential benefits of a proposed cooperative agreement, the authority shall consider whether one or more of the following benefits may result from the proposed cooperative agreement: - (A) Enhancement and preservation of existing academic and clinical educational programs; - (B) Enhancement of the quality of hospital and hospital-related care, including mental health services and treatment of substance abuse provided to citizens served by the authority; - (C) Enhancement of population health status consistent with the health goals established by the authority; - (D) Preservation of hospital facilities in geographical proximity to the communities traditionally served by those facilities to ensure access to care; - (E) Gains in the cost-efficiency of services provided by the hospitals involved:
+(5) Parties may file a motion for an expedited decision.

+- (f) Standards for review of cooperative agreements. - - (1) In its review of an application for approval of a cooperative agreement submitted pursuant to this section, the authority may consider the proposed cooperative agreement and any supporting documents submitted by the applicant, any written comments submitted by any person and any written or oral comments submitted, or evidence presented, at any public hearing. - (2) The authority shall consult with the Attorney General of this state regarding his or her assessment of whether or not to approve the proposed cooperative agreement. - (3) The authority shall approve a proposed cooperative agreement and issue a certificate of approval if it determines, with the written concurrence of the Attorney General, that the benefits likely to result from the proposed cooperative agreement outweigh the disadvantages likely to result from a reduction in competition from the proposed cooperative agreement. - (4) In evaluating the potential benefits of a proposed cooperative agreement, the authority shall consider whether one or more of the following benefits may result from the proposed cooperative agreement: - (A) Enhancement and preservation of existing academic and clinical educational programs;

+(B) Enhancement of the quality of hospital and hospital-related care, including mental health services and treatment of substance abuse provided to citizens served by the authority;

+- (C) Enhancement of population health status consistent with the health goals established by the authority; - (D) Preservation of hospital facilities in geographical proximity to the communities traditionally served by those facilities to ensure access to care; - (E) Gains in the cost-efficiency of services provided by the hospitals involved; - (F) Improvements in the utilization of hospital resources and equipment; - (G) Avoidance of duplication of hospital resources;

-Em.
-00 for 0B 007 152 (F) Improvements in the utilization of hospital resources and equipment; 153 (G) Avoidance of duplication of hospital resources; 154 (H) Participation in the state Medicaid program; and 155 (I) Constraints on increases in the total cost of care.
-156 (5) The authority's evaluation of any disadvantages attributable to any reduction in 157 competition likely to result from the proposed cooperative agreement shall include, but need not 158 be limited to, the following factors: 159 (A) The extent of any likely adverse impact of the proposed cooperative agreement on the 160 ability of health maintenance organizations, preferred provider organizations, managed health 161 care organizations or other health care payors to negotiate reasonable payment and service 162 arrangements with hospitals, physicians, allied health care professionals or other health care 163 providers; 164 (B) The extent of any reduction in competition among physicians, allied health 165 professionals, other health care providers or other persons furnishing goods or services to, or in 166 competition with, hospitals that is likely to result directly or indirectly from the proposed 167 cooperative agreement; 168 (C) The extent of any likely adverse impact on patients in the quality, availability and price 169 of health care services; and 170 (D) The availability of arrangements that are less restrictive to competition and achieve 171 the same benefits or a more favorable balance of benefits over disadvantages attributable to any 172 reduction in competition likely to result from the proposed cooperative agreement.
-173 (6) (A) After a complete review of the record, including, but not limited to, the factors set 174 out in subsection (e) of this section, any commitments made by the applicant or applicants and
+- (H) Participation in the state Medicaid program; and - (I) Constraints on increases in the total cost of care. - (5) The authority's evaluation of any disadvantages attributable to any reduction in competition likely to result from the proposed cooperative agreement shall include, but need not be limited to, the following factors: - (A) The extent of any likely adverse impact of the proposed cooperative agreement on the ability of health maintenance organizations, preferred provider organizations, managed health care organizations or other health care payors to negotiate reasonable payment and service arrangements with hospitals, physicians, allied health care professionals or other health care providers; - (B) The extent of any reduction in competition among physicians, allied health professionals, other health care providers or other persons furnishing goods or services to, or in competition with, hospitals that is likely to result directly or indirectly from the proposed cooperative agreement; - (C) The extent of any likely adverse impact on patients in the quality, availability and price of health care services; and - (D) The availability of arrangements that are less restrictive to competition and achieve the same benefits or a more favorable balance of benefits over disadvantages attributable to any reduction in competition likely to result from the proposed cooperative agreement.